-The Speech-Language-Hearing Center (SLHC) provides comprehensive speech-language-communication assessments for toddlers, children and adolescents.
+The Speech-Language-Hearing Center (SLHC) provides comprehensive speech-language-communication assessments for toddlers, children, and youth.
 In some instances, families come to the Center for a second opinion of their child’s speech-language-communication profile of strengths and weaknesses, diagnosis and/or intervention recommendations.